hypercube-software/latexMarkdown2Markdown/README.md

 ## 2.2 Dependencies

-This tool use [Apache Batik](https://xmlgraphics.apache.org/batik/) to generate an SVG file.
-The SVG content generated from LaTex is performed by [jlatexmath](https://github.com/opencollab/jlatexmath).
+This tool uses [Apache Batik](https://xmlgraphics.apache.org/batik/) to generate an SVG file.
+The SVG content, generated from LaTeX, is performed by [jlatexmath](https://github.com/opencollab/jlatexmath).

-All of this in embeded in the final fat jar.
+All of this in embeded in the final fat jar using [maven-shade-plugin](https://maven.apache.org/plugins/maven-shade-plugin/).

 # 3 Use Typora

-Typora is a wonderful markdown WYSIWYG editor supporting LaTex sections.
+Typora is a wonderful markdown WYSIWYG editor supporting LaTeX sections.

 ## 3.1 How to configure